 In a self-respecting maker project, a good part of learning can not be missing.
 In this proposal with Arduino, in addition to the programming itself, we carry in our backpack a good dose of analog sensors and servo motors.

 More information | Maker Pro.

 With a cost of fewer than 150 euros, we can set up a wonderful autonomous garden system with Arduino.
 We will be able to automatically control the temperature, humidity, and amount of light received by our plants.

 Very striking is this project that draws on a map created on a PC thanks to Processing, the presence of objects that the system detects thanks to an ultrasound sensor with a range of up to 4 meters and coverage/rotation of 180 degrees.

 Even the most analog tasks, such as creating a mousetrap, have an automated and advanced version.
 This project is not simple and it will take you some time but the investment and learning will give results: a cage suspended by magnets that by means of proximity sensors is able to detect when there is a mouse inside and then make the trap fall.
 Sound and light indicators are included to give us notice that the system has worked.

 7. Secret gum machine

 A chewing gum machine that only activates if on its surface we indicate a specific sound pattern.
-Striking with the correct rhythm the pattern that we have previously decided, the combination of piezoelectric sensors with the brain of Arduino will only give us candy if we know the secret key, which logically we can change. but without the little ones finding out.
+Striking with the correct rhythm of the pattern that we have previously decided, the combination of piezoelectric sensors with the brain of Arduino will only give us candy if we know the secret key, which logically we can change. but without the little ones finding out.

 More information | Secret Knock Gumball Machine.

 Now we have put you in the lane.
 There might be other projects you might know that are not on this list.
-Why not join the discussion and let’s rub mind together!
+Why not join the discussion and let’s rub minds together!
 See you soon.